 Using the CLI

-The Flare CLI lets you manage your errors and projects directly from the terminal.
-List errors, resolve or snooze them, create projects, and more — without opening the Flare dashboard.
+The Flare CLI lets you manage your errors, projects, and performance monitoring data directly from the terminal.
+List errors, resolve or snooze them, browse monitoring aggregations and traces, create projects, and more — without opening the Flare dashboard.

 Beta status